athenasbane/NeoKey_two_key_ardunino/README.md

 1. Add the libraries listed in code.py to the lib directory on the qtpy
 2. Copy code.py to the root level of the qtpy make sure there is no other file like code copy.py or main.py ect.
 3. Check the lights are correct (closest to the QTPY red furthest green)

+#### Zoom Setup

+4. Open zoom
+5. Click zoom.us next to the apple logo then preferences or COMMAND + , on the keyboard
+6. Click "Keyboard Shortcuts"
+7. Find "Mute/Unmute My Audio"
+8. Click the shortcut
+9. Press the NeoKey you want to be assigned to microphone
+10. Click the checkbox to Enable Global Shortcut
+11. Find Start/Stop Video
+12. Repeat steps 8,9,10 using the other neokey

+(Note: I used COMMAND + CONTROL + SHIFT + A and COMMAND + CONTROL + SHIFT + S you can change these shortcuts in code.py look for "# Change these to what ever suits your use case" )